 Keep in mind you can use any of the number types above as VoIP numbers.
 In other words, you can own a toll-free VoIP number or a local VoIP number — or even have both on the same account.

 Best of all, compared to cell phone numbers or landline numbers, VoIP phone numbers are just a fraction of the cost.
-With VoIP providers like OpenPhone, each member of your plan costs $15 per user per month.
+With VoIP providers like OpenPhone, each member of your plan costs $15 per month.

 Typical cost: $15-$25 per user per month (pricing varies by provider)

-6 of the top phone systems to use to get your business phone number
+The top phone systems to use to get your business phone number

 Provider | Price | Unlimited calling to US & Canada | SMS/MMS to US & Canada | Shared phone numbers | Additional phone numbers |